spences10/jsmonthly-december-2025/talk.md

 ---

-This is a story about how I used AI to massively accelerate a tedious,
+This is a story about how I used AI to do a tedious,

 repetitive refactor that would have taken me weeks to do manually.